+'''

+For example, root-dir/controls//MyApp.book

+'''

-For example, root-dir/controls/MyApp.book where root-dir is your development directory.
-For more information, see "Setting Up a Development Environment" on page 3-1.
+where root-dir is your development directory.
+For more information, see Chapter 3, "Setting Up a Development Environment."

-- 2. Replace the values in Listing 6-6 as follows: - Page-Label.
-Provide a unique identifier that the portal framework and WebLogic Server JSP tags use to forward requests to the page. - Page-Title.
+- 2. To define the tab, replace the values in Example 6-7 as follows: - Book-Label.
+Provide a unique identifier that the portal framework and WebLogic Server JSP tags use to forward requests to the book.
+This is the same type of label that WebLogic Server provides for many of its UI controls.
+See Section 2.2.
+"Extension Points in the Administration Console." - Book-Title.
 Provide either the text that users see as the name of the tab or a key in a message bundle that you have created.